-Microsoft Outlook is one of the most popular email clients on the Mac, particularly for business users or those who have a Microsoft 365 subscription.
-It’s fast, has lots of great features, and, most of the time, works very well.
-However, some users have noticed an issue when they search for a message or task in Outlook, it says there are no results.
-And the same thing happens when they use Spotlight to search for Outlook messages.
-In this article, we’ll show you what to do if it happens to you.
+Microsoft Outlook is one of the most popular email clients for Mac, particularly for business users or those who have a Microsoft 365 subscription.
+It’s fast and has lots of great features, but sometimes, Outlook search is not working.
+Even if you use Spotlight to search for Outlook messages.
+Do not switch to another email client just yet; we’ll show you how to fix the glitch.

 Why is Outlook search not working on my Mac?